Module entry_trace.

 2. The positional and keyword arguments (if any) will appear after “entry:”.

-3. The caller of the traced function or method will appear after “caller:” and will include the line number of the call.
+3. Unless omit_caller is specified as False, the caller of the traced function or method will appear after “caller:” and will include the line number of the call.

 4. The exit trace will include the return value unless omit_return_value specifies True.